-Oracle Sharding lets you remove a shard from your sharded database configuration in the Manage Shards page in Oracle Enterprise Management Cloud Control.
+You can remove a shard from your distributed database configuration in the Manage Shards page in Oracle Enterprise Management Cloud Control.

 - 1. In the Shardgroup page, open the Shardgroup menu, located in the top left corner of the shardgroup target page, and choose Manage Shards. - 2.
 If prompted, enter the shard catalog credentials, select the shard director to manage under Shard Director Credentials, select the shard director host credentials, and log in. - 3.
 In the Manage Shards page, select a shard from the list and click Remove.